xuetongli/2018-ASA-DataFest/README.md

 # Introduction

 The project focused on visualizing job searching and job posting statistics in the United States.
-As a final product the team made a Shiny app, which provides annual statistics map, dynamic trends, and a Gaussian process model.
+As a final product the team made a Shiny app, which provides annual statistics map, dynamic trends, a Gaussian Process model, and a Spatial Autoregressive model.

 # File documentation